'Bobby Kennedy' to 'Shoe Dog': Books recommended by Tim Cook to read for inspiration

 “I’d rather read about real people,” responded Apple Inc. CEO Timothy Donald Cook when asked about his reading preferences in a 2016 interview with The Washington Post.
 Famously known as Tim Cook, his list of books includes those based on prominent people who have made a mark in either their area of work or brought a change to society through their selfless efforts.
 Here’s a list of Apple CEO Tim Cook’s book recommendations.

-For the unversed, Tim Cook’s net worth is USD 1.9 billion (approx. INR 155.83 crore), as of June 2023.
+For the unversed, Tim Cook’s net worth is USD 1.9 billion (approx. RM8.8 billion), as of June 2023.
 This makes the chief executive officer of Apple Inc. rank among the richest people in the world.
 From graduating from Auburn University with a degree in Industrial Engineering to taking over the reins of Apple from the late Steve Jobs, who, too, was an avid reader, Cook has become a pioneering name in the tech industry.

 Such has been his journey thus far that journalist Leander Kahney penned a book named Tim Cook: The Genius Who Took Apple to the Next Level that documents his success and leadership qualities that readers will find inspiring.